minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant-helm.rst

            - Customize the behavior of :ref:`automatic TLS <minio-tls>`, if enabled.

          * - ``tenant.certificate.externalCertSecret``
-           - Enable TLS for multiple hostnames via Server Name Indication (SNI)
+           - Enable TLS for multiple hostnames via Server Name Indication (SNI).

              Specify one or more Kubernetes secrets of type ``kubernetes.io/tls`` or ``cert-manager``.